yoon/rawk/README.md

     $ gem install rawk_log

-This will

-1. add the rawk_log command
+### Patching logger

+To enable reporting by controller#action add the following to at the end of the environment.rb file:

+  require 'rawk_log/patch_logger'

-2. adjust Logger and ActiveSupport::BufferedLogger to append " (pid:#{$$})" to log lines so urls can be related to their controller and method (if added to the Gemfile)
+This will patch Logger and/or ActiveSupport::BufferedLogger to append " (pid:#{$$})" to each line of the log file.

 ## Usage